farmovit/heterogeneous_factory/README.md

 auto concreteSecond = InterfaceFactory::create("concrete_second", 10);
 ```

-Please see the [test](https://github.com/farmovit/heterogeneous_factory/blob/master/test/factory_test.cpp) to get more information.
+Please see the [test](https://github.com/farmovit/heterogeneous_factory/blob/master/test/factory_test.cpp) to get more examples.
-Also documentations are available in source files.
+Also documentation are available in source files.

 ### Requirements
 ```